Generically globally rigid graphs have generic universally rigid frameworks: Background

 We say that $\omega$ is an \defn{equilibrium stress vector} for $(G,\p)$ if the vector equation

 holds for all vertices $i$ of $G$.
 The equilibrium stress vectors of $(G,\p)$ form the co-kernel of its rigidity matrix $R(\p)$.

 We associate an $n$-by-$n$ \defn{stress matrix} $\Omega$ to a stress vector $\omega$, by setting the $i,j$th entry of $\Omega$ to $-\omega_{ij}$, for $i \ne j$, and the diagonal entries of $\Omega$ are set such that the row and column sums of $\Omega$ are zero.
-The stress matrices of $G$ are simply the symmetric matrices with zeros associated to non-edge pairs, and such that the vector of all-ones is in its kernel.
+The stress matrices of $G$ are simply the symmetric matrices with zeros associated to non-edge pairs that, additionally, have the all-ones vector in their kernel.

 If $\omega$ is an equilibrium stress vector for $(G,\p)$ then we say that the associated $\Omega$ is an \defn{ equilibrium stress matrix} for $(G,\p)$.
 For each of the $d$ spatial dimensions, if we define a vector $\v$ in $\RR^n$ by collecting the associated coordinate over all of the points in $\p$, we have $\Omega \v=0$.
 Thus if the dimension of the affine span of the vertices $\p$ is $d$, then the rank of $\Omega$ is at most $n-d-1$, but it could be less.